cms-opendata-workshop/workshop2022-lesson-cmssw/index.md

 > ## Helpline
 >
 > Remember that we are always available to help.
-Our [Mattermost][mattermost] channel is open.
+Our [Mattermost](https://mattermost.web.cern.ch/cmsodws2022/channels/cmssw-pre-exercise) channel is open.
 {: .callout}

 {% include links.md %}